UBC-MDS/DSCI532_violent_crime_app/doc/milestone4_writeup.md

 ### Final Improvements

-This week we focussed fixing a few bugs and making it easier for users to enter inputs and view charts.
+This week we focussed on fixing a few bugs and making it easier for users to enter inputs and read charts.

 ##### Updated User Interface